aviondb/aviondb-specs/README.md

 #### Schemas

-A IpfsDB service document schema is a `JSON` object that allows you to define the shape and content of documents and embedded documents in a collection.
+A AvionDB service document schema is a `JSON` object that allows you to define the shape and content of documents and embedded documents in a collection.
 You can use a schema to require a specific set of fields, configure the content of a field, or to validate changes to a document based on its beginning and ending states.

 [TODO: Add Schema Example]

 ### Supported Methods/Operations

-IpfsDB creates a wrapper around OrbitDB `put`, `get` methods, allowing for complex queries for adding, updating, fetching & deleting documents.
+AvionDB creates a wrapper around OrbitDB `put`, `get` methods, allowing for complex queries for adding, updating, fetching & deleting documents.

 For example,